hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 {{< figure src="/images/research/continuum-biophysics/damage-healing-source.png" title="Chemical kinetics with a damage-healing parameter." >}}

-Turning to damaged skin as our tissue of interest, we begin by delineating the damaged regions—characterised by a sudden reduction in the concentration of collagen—from the rest of the tissue.
+Turning to damaged skin as our tissue of interest, we begin by delineating the damaged regions---characterised by a sudden reduction in the concentration of collagen---from the rest of the tissue.

 {{< figure src="/images/research/continuum-biophysics/damaged-region.png" title="Damaged region of skin demarcated by green." >}}

 This damaged tissue is introduced to a nutrient-rich environment, and the cell-signalling parameter induces preferential growth in these damaged regions.
-We allow this healing process to evolve under two different conditions—under no load and under uniaxial stress—to study the influence of mechanics on the properties of healed tissue.
+We allow this healing process to evolve under two different conditions---under no load and under uniaxial stress---to study the influence of mechanics on the properties of healed tissue.

 The anisotropic nature of these tissues arises from the microstructural alignment of their constituent collagen fibers, and